elugens/hello-javascript/docs/additional-questions/regular-expressions/character-classes.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> A character class is a special notation that matches any symbol from a certain set.
-The most common character classes is \d, \s, and \w used to add additional parameters for regular expressions to manipulate strings.
+  <div><strong>Interview Response:</strong> A character class is a special notation that matches any symbol from a particular set.
+The most common character classes are \d, \s, and \w used to add additional parameters for regular expressions to manipulate strings.
 A RegExp may contain both regular symbols and character classes.
     </div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />